-- I will take reasonable precautions to ensure that any devices (laptops, tablets, cameras, removable media or phones) are stored in a secure manner when taken off site (car / home/ other location).
-Devices will not be stored in a car unattended or left in sight when not in use, e.g. by an open window.
-I will ensure that any personal or sensitive information taken off site will be situated on a school-owned device with appropriate technical controls such as encryption / password protection.
-If using my own device at home to view data, I will ensure that it is encrypted / password protected. - I will use only school-provided portable storage (USB sticks, SD cards, portable hard drives etc) with encryption unless permission has been granted by the E-safety coordinator / Headteacher. - I will demonstrate professional, safe and responsible behaviour when creating, using and storing digital images, video and sound within school.
-I will model safe and responsible behaviour in the creation and publishing of online content. - I will use only school equipment to create digital images, video and sound unless prior permission is granted by the E-safety coordinator / Headteacher. - I will ensure that I am familiar with the current permission status of pupils (see Parental Consent Form for Digital Images and Video).
-A summary of all permissions are circulated to all staff and available from the office.
-If additional permission is needed, e.g. for a surname in the press or for a medical form on SIMS, then I will discuss this with the E-safety coordinator and further written permission will be sought. - I will ensure that I am familiar with the current Data Protection Policy.
-I will manage my digital files in accordance with this and I will make myself familiar with procedures in case of a breach of data security. - I will not leave my computer unattended whilst working on screen; instead I will press CTL/ALT/DLT to lock the screen. - I will only store / retain data files in line with the Data Retention Policy and will be responsible for deleting files which are no longer required.
+- I will take reasonable precautions to ensure that any devices (laptops, tablets, cameras, removable media or phones) are stored in a secure manner when taken off site (car / home/ other location). - Devices will not be stored in a car unattended or left in sight when not in use, e.g. by an open window. - I will ensure that any personal or sensitive information taken off site will be situated on a school-owned device with appropriate technical controls such as encryption / password protection. - If using my own device at home to view data, I will ensure that it is encrypted / password protected. - I will use only school-provided portable storage (USB sticks, SD cards, portable hard drives etc) with encryption unless permission has been granted by the E-Safety coordinator / Headteacher.
+This included not allowing a 3rd party to use portable storage in school without the permission of the Headteacher. - I will demonstrate professional, safe and responsible behaviour when creating, using and storing digital images, video and sound within school. - I will model safe and responsible behaviour in the creation and publishing of online content. - I will use only school equipment to create digital images, video and sound unless prior permission is granted by the E-Safety coordinator / Headteacher. - I will ensure that I am familiar with the current permission status of pupils (see Parental Consent Form for Digital Images and Video).
+This information is stored in Bromcom.
+If additional permission is needed, e.g. for a surname in the press or for a medical form on SIMS, then I will discuss this with the E-Safety coordinator and further written permission will be sought. - I will ensure that I am familiar with the current Data Protection Policy. - I will manage my digital files in accordance with this and I will make myself familiar with procedures in case of a breach of data security. - I will not leave my computer unattended whilst working on screen; instead I will press CTL/ALT/DLT to lock the screen. - I will only store / retain data files in line with the Data Retention Policy and will be responsible for deleting files which are no longer required.